Things to Do in Panama City

 .- residents in Panama: Yappy or electronic transfer,

-.- residents abroad: PayPal or Zinli
+.- non-Panamanian tourists and visitors: PayPal or Zinli